DigitalArtGlove/digital-art-glove-cv/README.md

 Hi welcome to the cv side of the digital art glove!

-To get the CV up and started just run `python websocket.py` in this folder.
+To get the CV up and started just run `python cv_input.py` in this folder.
+To get the ESP32 connect, run `python serial_input.py` in this folder.

 This should start the CV script and send the position data to a websocket that the UI can read from.